THE Sandy GUNN

-Now, 100 years on from his birth and recognising the severe shortage of future engineers in the UK, and indeed the western world, on 27 September 2019 at Cranfield University Airfield, the Spitfire AA810 Project will launch the Sandy Gunn Aerospace Careers Program (ACP).
+Now, 100 years on from his birth and recognising the severe shortage of future engineers in the UK, and indeed the western world, on 27 September 2019 at Cranfield University Airfield, the Spitfire AA810 Project launched the Sandy Gunn Aerospace Careers Program (ACP).
 The purpose of the Sandy Gunn ACP being to:

 excite young people’s interest in engineering generally via the medium of aerospace;

 inform them of the current and potential related career opportunities available;